giampierobono/vrbo-test/packages/ui-common-components/README.md

 ## SortBySelectBox

-This component is a select box having as options list all the allowed sort by values coming from `PropertiesSortByLabels` values.
+This component is a select box having as options list all the allowed sort-by values coming from `PropertiesSortByLabels` values.